 This field should list the client’s primary address.
 This address will auto-populate onto any billing documents for the client, and it'll be required for insurance billing.

 You can use these fields to expand on the details of a client’s identity.
 These fields are all optional, unless billing insurance for a client.
-From here, you can list a client’s DOB, Sex, Gender identity, Relationship Status, Employment Status, Race, Ethnicity, Preferred Language, any Client Notes, the Date First Seen, and who they were Referred By.
+From here, you can list the following client information:

-Please note that the Sex field consists of a dropdown selector which our system pulls from to populate Box 3 of the CMS-1500 claim form for insurance billing.
+Please note that the Sex field consists of a dropdown selector which populates Box 3 of the CMS-1500 claim form for insurance billing.
 Insurance payers only accept Male or Female values in that box, so this is a rigid selector field.

 If you choose to use the Gender Identity field, this consists of a free text entry field where clients can input their gender identity, pronouns, and other information important to making them feel welcome in your practice.